 Crock Pot Chicken thighs are perfect to serve for dinner on any day of the week.
-They are cost effective enough to serve for a large family or a crowd, and they are easy enough to prepare that you can have a them for a delicious meal, even after a busy day.
+They are cost effective enough to serve for a large family or a crowd.
+Plus, since you know how to cook chicken in a crock pot, they are easy enough to prepare that you can have a them for a delicious meal, even after a busy day.

 Why should I cook chicken thighs in a slow cooker?

 Slow cookers are perfect for cooking on low, and they don’t use much power.
 Chicken cooked in a crockpot on low come out fall-off-the-bone tender and incredibly juicy and flavorful.
 Plus, there is minimal work and minimal clean up involved.